6th Spanish Friedrich Open Championship Tournament Rules (CAFE’23)

 - Draw a lot.

 - The player controlling the most winning nations.
 If tied:

-- The player in the role with least wins in the qualifying round.
-This will not be known to the players until after the final has finished.
+- The player in the role with fewest wins in the qualifying round.
+This will not be revealed to the players until after the final has finished.
 If tied:

 - Pompadour wins all ties, Maria Theresa loses all ties.